-While the MFA office is closed to walk-in traffic, all MFA programs are up and running.
-Staff is working from home and may be reached by phone or e-mail.
+While the MFA office is temporarily closed to walk-in visitors, all MFA programs are up and running.
+The majority of MFA staff are working from home and may be reached by phone or e-mail.
 Here is an update on what is happening at MFA and how it impacts you:

-HOMEBUYERS: We continue to process mortgage loans and provide down payment assistance.
+HOMEBUYERS: MFA continues to process mortgage loans and provide down payment assistance.
 Check with your lender or REALTOR to determine how to move forward with your home purchase.

 If you are looking for an MFA-approved lender, click here.

 LENDERS AND REALTORS: Regardless of rumors that that circulate periodically, all MFA homebuyer programs are operating as usual, including the NEXTHome program.
 Should there be any program changes, you would be notified in advance.